t4qjXH8N/ioBroker.google-sharedlocations/README.md

 In this case check the google account of the user that is used by the google-sharedlocations adapter.
 Log in with a browser and check if google blocked some logins.
 Click on a block login and confirm to google that this was you.
 Additionally check that two factor authentification is turned off.

 ## Changelog
+#### 0.0.7 (2018-07-15)
+- Google makes it hard to mimic a user login.
+Improved login procedure.
+- Minimum polling interval must be greater than 30s.

 #### 0.0.6 (2018-04-22)
 - Added support for [ioBroker.places adapter](https://github.com/BasGo/ioBroker.places)